athalhammer/danker/README.md

 4. __Why does it take so long (up to two weeks) to compute PageRank with the ALL option?__

-   _This goes in line with the second point: we want to provide software that everyone with a standard laptop and some time can use.
+   _This goes in line with the previous point: we want to provide software that everyone with a standard laptop and some time can use.
 Of course it is possible to speed the computation up at the cost of required memory/computation power but we strongly believe that "this is for everyone"._

 5. __Can I use danker to compute PageRank on other graphs than Wikipedia?__